 More South American ants.
 The predatious ant eats a katydid.

 Now we get to the meat of the matter.
 Nimoy--standing in a wheat field for some reason--tells us that people traditionally see ants as minor nuisances, but that attitude is changing because of fire ants.

 The next bit has some lovely camerawork, so I feel bad about putting down the South America sequence.
 Fire ant nests are shot in the dawn light, tiny little grassy hills looking super ominous.
 It's good stuff.
 Over footage of ants at work, Nimoy talks about the painful venom of these ants.
 He goes into great detail about the ant nest.
 Again, pretty standard nature documentary stuff.

 Footage of ant warfare, as the fire ants do battle with regular ants.
 They're blind and deaf, and wipe out native ant species.
 Lots of shots of fire ants killing larger insects.
 Meh… Holy crap!
 A field just covered with fire ant nests.
 Oh, wow.

 Now a series of images of fire ant nests in all sorts of locations, from country to suburbs to cities.
-We go into history, the fire ants were an accidentally introduced species from Brazil.
+We go into history, the fire ants were a species from Brazil, accidentally introduced into the USA.
 They spread rapidly, and their mounds messed up farm equipment.
 We're mostly looking at archived footage in lousy technicolour.